rasto/lcmc/README.txt

 installation from source
 ========================
-to compile and run type: ant
+to compile and run type: mvn package

 you may need to install these packages: libxalan2-java, libjava3d-java and provide jai_core.jar in build-lib/ directory